peeter-t2/DH-workshop-BAIE17/readme.md

 ## Workshop 1

-Workshop 1 will work with gutenbergr_workshop.R file.
+Workshop 1 will work with workshop1_gutenbergr.R file.
 We will work through it during the workshop.

 ## Workshop 2

-Workshop 2 will work with the hofmeister_workshop.R file.
+Workshop 2 will work with the workshop2_hofmeister.R file.
 We will also work through it during the workshop.